creativeyashi/Vidya_Param_Balam/README.md

 # Vidya_Param_Balam
-The information of every session of Vidya Param Balam will Provided here.
+The information of every session of Vidya Param Balam is Provided here.

+# Description
-There is some total of 10 session few of them were left by my side due to college examination but at most 9 ar edetailed described
+There is some total of 10 session few of them were left by my side due to college examination but at most 9 ar detailed described.You can go through them and have a look.